enriquezduane/prime-number-finder/IMPLEMENTATION_PLAN.md

 Each thread gets next number with fetch_add(1), tests if prime, repeats until counter > y

 ## Thread Management:
-Use std::vector<std::thread> to store worker threads Use thread.join() on all threads for A2 (Wait and Print) coordination
+Use std::jthread to store worker threads